Stuycs-K/finalproject-10-shi-victoria/PRESENTATION.md

 These are all types of LSB encoding.
 In StegSolve pixels with a 0th bit in the corresponding color channel with a value of one show up as white while those with a zero show up as black.
 The tiny difffernces in pixel value are not visible to the human eye which makes this method good at hiding messages.

+### Controls
+The UP and DOWN keys can be used to toggle between the different encoding modes while pressing ENTER results in everything drawn on the screen being encoded into the original picture.

 ### Demonstration